 Yes, libraries have so much more than just print resources!
 It’s a common meeting place for students and study groups, too.
 The library often has free rentals for technology and quiet study environments, as well as assistive technology resources.

-Knowing how to get to class is extremely important.
+Besides your dorm building, these are probably the second most important addresses to memorize in college.
 I write out building addresses, followed by directions to get to the classroom.
 A lot of my professors keep the door open before class and listen for my blindness cane, or watch to make sure I make it to class.
 One professor started doing this after they noticed I would constantly walk by the classroom when trying to locate it.

 I have had many band performances inside the stadium, and many school events are also hosted there.
 Some examples include freshman welcome week, concerts, graduation, department events, speeches, and sports events.